phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     mvn clean install -P payara
 ```

-In all 3 cases maven will
+In all 3 cases maven will:

 * start the application server with the app deployed
 * hit 2 REST Url's:
 ** http://localhost:8080/javaee-cdi-engine/api (This list all implementations)
 ** http://localhost:8080/javaee-cdi-engine/api/Phillip (This says hello to Phillip with all implementations)
-* shutdown the application server (except payara)
+* shutdown the application server (except Payara)

 So in the log you will see (something like):